caseyamcl/openapi-params/README.md

 In addition to the above built-in steps, this library provides for the fairly common use-case of needing to perform a custom action on a parameter.
 For example, converting a value into a database entity, processing a filter, or processing pagination info.

-To create a custom callback for a parameter
+To create a custom callback for a parameter... _todo: Complete this!_

 ## Handling Errors